 According to the Center of Budget and Policy Priorities, 40% of American senior citizens aged 65 without Social Security benefits, have earnings below the poverty line.
 However, with Social Security benefits they would have better chances, with the program supporting over 14.7 million American seniors out of poverty.

 Today, over 65% of elderly beneficiaries rely on Social Security to provide for them, with Social Security comprising the majority of their earnings.
-Around 36% of American seniors said that Social Security benefits provide for over 90% or more of their income.
+Around 57% of American seniors said that Social Security benefits provide for majority of their income.
 This means that those in the retirement age rely on this program for the betterment of their lives.

 On the other hand, 24% of retirees said that it is their only source of retirement income.
 This only shows that dependence on the program increases as Americans age.
 By providing supplemental cash aid for necessities and funds to purchase maintenance prescription drugs, you can say that Social Security can benefit senior citizens by ensuring that they spend their elderly years in comfort.